-When disease or the outcome of disease treatments confuse the standard mechanisms that maintain hemostasis, a patient may be at Risk for Bleeding.
-Certain diseases like hemophilia interfere with genetic expression of normal clotting factors.
+When disease or the outcome of disease treatments confuse the standard mechanisms that maintain hemostasis, a patient may be at risk for bleeding.
+Certain diseases like hemophilia interfere with the genetic expression of normal clotting factors.
 Risk for bleeding happens with disorders that reduce the quality or quantity of circulating platelets (thrombocytopenia).
-A reduction in production of platelets from the bone marrow is linked to cancers of the blood and blood-forming organs.
+A reduction in the production of platelets from the bone marrow is linked to cancers of the blood and blood-forming organs.
 Increased destruction of platelets is linked to immune thrombocytopenic purpura (ITP).
 Reduction in the synthesis of clotting factors is due to liver impairment.

-Risk for bleeding may arise in any condition that disturbs the “close circuit” integrity of the circulatory system.
-Examples of these conditions include traumatic injury, major organ surgery, and the many inflammatory and ulcerative disorders of the gastrointestinal system like inflammatory bowel disease and peptic ulcer disease.
+Bleeding risk may arise in any condition that disturbs the “close circuit” integrity of the circulatory system.
+Examples of these conditions include traumatic injury, major organ surgery, and the many inflammatories and ulcerative disorders of the gastrointestinal system like inflammatory bowel disease and peptic ulcer disease.
 Drugs may also be the reason why a patient’s bone marrow function is suppressed which increases the patient’s risk for bleeding.
 These drugs include anticoagulants, nonsteroidal anti-inflammatory drugs (NSAIDs), and cancer chemotherapy agents.
-Bleeding is the primary complication of anticoagulant therapy and is a risk of all anticoagulants even when maintained within usual therapeutic ranges.
-Herbal remedies may be connected to bleeding problems through direct effect on clotting factors or interactions with anticoagulants.
+Bleeding is the primary complication of anticoagulant therapy and is a risk of all anticoagulants even when maintained within the usual therapeutic ranges.
+Herbal remedies may be connected to bleeding problems through a direct effect on clotting factors or interactions with anticoagulants.

 Goals and Outcomes

-The following are the common goals and expected outcomes for Risk for Bleeding:
+Here are the common goals and expected outcomes for patient at risk for bleeding:

-- Patient takes measures to prevent bleeding and recognizes signs of bleeding that need to be reported immediately to a health care professional.
+- The patient will demonstrate measures to prevent bleeding and recognizes signs of bleeding that need to be reported immediately to a healthcare professional.

-- Patient does not experience bleeding as evidenced by normal blood pressure, stable hematocrit and hemoglobin levels and desired ranges for coagulation profiles.
+- The patient will not experience bleeding as evidenced by normal blood pressure, stable hematocrit, hemoglobin levels, and desired ranges for coagulation profiles.